Babasaheb Purandare: Restoration and preservation efforts

 Historically, his family held positions of power in the Maratha Empire, which gave him access to a lot of objects,ceremonial weaponry and documents.
 They were aptly ustilised by him and formed the basis of some of his literature.
 The items which were part of his family heritage were properly documented, analyzed and many donations to museums took place.
 He has also worked immensely in the field of historical archiving as well as proper restoration of historical documents and artifacts from the Maratha Period.
-The Vishrambaug Wada houses many such items painstakingly preserved by him.After his demise,there has been an outcry regarding the fate of the artifacts, their preservation and proper caretaking at the Wada.
+The Vishrambaug Wada houses many such items painstakingly preserved by him.
+After his demise, there was an outcry regarding the fate of the artifacts, their preservation and proper caretaking at the Wada.

 He also founded शिवसृष्टी (ShivShrushti) near Ambegaon in Pune, which preserves the Maratha culture and artistic prowess from the rule of Shivaji.

 Personal life

 He belonged to the Deshastha Rigvedi Purandare Family.
-His wife, Nirmala Purandare, was a veteran social activist.
-She founded the Vanasthali organisation in Pune.
+His wife, Nirmala Purandare, was a social activist who founded the Vanasthali organisation in Pune.
 She was known for working amongst rural women, and in the area of child development.
-Her brother, Shree Ga Majgaonkar, and Babasaheb Purandare had a very close association in the field of literature.
-Babasaheb Purandare has a daughter, Madhuri, and two sons, Amrut and Prasad.
+Purandare has a daughter and two sons.
 All his children are active in the Marathi literary field.
-Madhuri Purandare, his daughter, is a renowned writer, painter, and singer.

 Over his lifetime, he donated a lot of his income from literature to numerous charitable organizations and NGOs which fight for a good cause.In one such instance, he kept only 10 paise of the ₹10 Lakh cash award for receiving the Maharashtra Bhushan.
 He added ₹15 Lakhs from his own pocket, and donated the entire sum towards cancer research.

 Purandare died from pneumonia on 15 November 2021, at the age of 99 in a hospital in Pune.